SQL WHERE Clause

 SQL > SQL Commands >

-We can use the WHERE clause to filter the result set based on certain conditions.
 The syntax for using WHERE in the SELECT statement is as follows:

 "Condition" can include a single comparison clause (called simple condition) or multiple comparison clauses combined together using AND or OR operators (compound condition).